cmichi/twitterwall/README.md

 # Twitterwall

-**Project Status:** The wall works.
+This is a very basic twitterwall.
 I am now working on extending the project.

 # ToDo

- * initial loading screen. until first tweets are fetched.
  * enable different filtering options (locations, multiple keywords, multiple users)
  * enable option to change display order (random, linear)
  * show images from tweets
- * beware of large json objects from fetched tweets
- * too much tweets are a problem for the app
+ * beware of streaming heavily trending topics, too much tweets are a problem for the app

 # Installation